 - Pup-peroni (use sparingly)

 This is a very short list.
 There are a lot of high value treats available, but just as you would with dog food, check the ingredients to be sure it’s something you’re comfortable giving your pet.
 If you see something that is off brand, do some research first to make sure it is safe for your dog.

-If you would like to donate treats to either of our Animal Resource Centers, any of the items listed above would be a fantastic choice.
+If you would like to donate treats to either of our Campuss, any of the items listed above would be a fantastic choice.
 Our shelter pups love their soft treats and we go through them very quickly, so we always appreciate donations!
 You can easily donate through our Amazon Wish List!